 4.1.
-Conclusions
+CONCLUSIONS

-- 1. The average sugar production was very highly productive in 2019 from less productive for the last three preceding years. - 2.
-The practice of burning had gradually decreased from very highly practice in 2016 to very low practiced in 2019 - 3.
-The conduct of seminars was done very frequent from 2016 to 2019 same with one-on-one consultation which very high extent. - 4.
-Losses in production and income had tremendously decreased which was from very high losses to very low losses.
+- The average sugar production was highly productive in 2018 and 2019 from less productive for the year 2016. - 2.
+The practice of cane burning had tremendously changed from very highly practiced in 2016 to very low practiced in 2019. - 3.
+The conduct of seminars was done very frequent for 2016-2019 and for one-on-one it was very highly frequent done for 2018 and 2019 - 4.
+Losses in production and income had tremendously decreased which was from very high losses in 2016 to very low losses in 2019

 4.2.
-Recommendations
+RECOMMENDATIONS

-- 1. The government should double time in conducting seminars and consultation with farmers on the ill effect of cane burning including the trash. - 2.
-The local government units (LGUs) should religiously implement the RA 9003 - 3.
-Farmers association should assist the government in implementing the non-burning policy. - 4.
-Individual farmers should learn the bad effect of burning with climate change.
+- 1. The government should increase its efforts in conducting the advocacy on the wrong effect of cane burning including the trashes after the harvest - 2.
+The local government units (LGUs) should implement fully the RA 9003 a law to protect the environment - 3.
+Farmers organizations should assist the government in the advocacy and implementation of policies to encourage their members to avoid burning the crops and residues at the farm - 4.
+Farmers should appreciate the benefits of green farming.